-First, I like to tell, you what is a disavow tool and why you should need to use it, to improve your website traffic and ranking.
-Actually a few weeks back I got lots of spammy backlinks to my website. someone has done negative SEO on my site to drop down my website ranking performance.
+First, I would like to tell you what a disavow tool is and why you should use it to improve your website traffic and ranking.

-I go to my website backlink profile and see lots of backlinks in two days around 6.4k backlinks.
+I go to my website’s backlink profile and see lots of backlinks in two days, around 6.4k backlinks.

-It’s not possible to know, who is doing negative SEO against your site. you can just only use disavow tool to disavow links to protect your site from spammy backlinks.
+It’s not possible to know, who is doing negative SEO against your site.
+You can just use disavow tool to disavow links to protect your site from spammy backlinks.

 What is Disavow Tool?

-The disavow tool is intended for use by webmasters who wish to remove their own backlinks manually, either because they have been hacked, or because they have been penalized by search engines such as Google for having unnatural or spammy links pointing to their website.
+The disavow tool is intended for use by webmasters who wish to manually remove their own backlinks, either because they have been hacked, or because they have been penalized by search engines such as Google for having unnatural or spammy links pointing to their website.